What to Include in an Effective User Access Review Policy?

 When creating your UAR policy's objective, consider being concise and specific.
 It should be easily understandable and relevant to the challenges your team faces.

 On the other hand, the scope of your UAR policy outlines the boundaries within which the policy will operate.
-It defines the scope of users, systems, applications, and data that will be subject to access reviews.
+It defines the scope of users, systems, applications, and data subject to access reviews.
 It answers the question: "Who and what will be included in our access reviews?"

 Additionally, when outlining the scope of your UAR policy, consider factors such as the types of users (employees, contractors, partners), systems (networks, databases, applications), and data (confidential, sensitive, public) that will be covered.
 You might also consider the frequency of reviews and any exceptions based on roles or departments.